Introduction goes here

 25

-Order to John Wytegod and John Clerk of Southampton Sutht, to detain six ships from those currently at Southampton or coming there, and keep them there until the king's men arrive.
-The king had ordered them to send six good and sufficient ships to that port without delay, ready for the passage of his men, archers and horses to Aquitaine, without making arrest or attachment and making agreements with the masters of those ships concerning their provisioning, so that they should be ready and prepared to set out by the octave of Michaelmas next.
-However, for certain reasons the king now orders them that they should take these six ships as stated, and make them ready to set out to Aquitaine in the king's service, with his men and horses and at the king's wages, by the octave of Michaelmas next, any previous agreements concerning the provisioning of these ships made under the first order notwithstanding.
+Order to John Wytegod and John Clerk of Sutht Southampton , to detain six ships from those currently at Southampton or coming there, and keep them there until the king's men arrive.
+The king had ordered them to send six good and sufficient ships to that port without delay, ready for the passage of his men, archers and horses to Aquitaine, without making arrest or attachment and making agreements with the masters of those ships concerning their hire, so that they should be ready and prepared to set out by the 6 October (octave of Michaelmas) next.
+However, for certain reasons the king now orders them that they should take these six ships from those ships at the port, as stated, and keep them there until the men come there so that they are ready by 6 October to go in the king's service, at his wages with the men and horses, to go to Aquitaine, any previous agreements concerning the provisioning of these ships made under the first order notwithstanding.
+1

 By K.

-Similar writs to the following, to provide ships in the following ports, mutatis mutandis, under the same date:
+Th following have similar writs, to provide ships in the following ports, mutatis mutandis , under the same date:

 25.2